 PARKED OUT OF DESIGNATED AREA

 Vehicles are not permitted to park in areas not designated for parking.
 Areas which are not authorized for parking, if not designated by yellow lines, include but are not limited to sidewalks and grassy areas.
 Parking spaces will generally be indicated by painted yellow lines.
 This citation may also be issued if a motorcycle with valid motorcycle permit displayed parks in an area not designated for motorcycle parking.

 When using a physical permit it must be hung from the vehicle’s rearview mirror in a manner that makes the permit visible to enforcement staff, as described on that permit.

-Virtual permits may not be shared.
+Virtual permits may not be shared, to include motorcycle permits issued in conjunction with an annual faculty/staff permit.
 Only one vehicle registered to an account may be parked in the assigned lot(s) at one time.
 All vehicles utilizing a single permit at the same time will be deemed in violation and subject to citation and tow.

-A Tow Fee is assessed when the Parking Department or UIPD deems a vehicle eligible for tow, generally but not exclusively due to scofflaw status, vehicle parked in a restricted area, or when a vehicle is otherwise determined to pose a hazard or prevent access or egress.
+A Tow Fee is assessed when the Parking Department or UIPD deems a vehicle eligible for tow, generally but not exclusively due to scofflaw status, vehicle parked in a restricted area or reserved space, or when a vehicle is otherwise determined to pose a hazard or prevent access or egress.

 USE OF LOST/STOLEN/COUNTERFEIT

 Usage of a permit that has been reported lost or stolen, or usage of a permit that has been altered or created by an individual or entity other than those authorized by the University of Illinois Parking Department.
 Vehicles in violation are subject to citation, boot and/or tow, revocation of parking privileges, and report to the University Police and any additional sanctions or penalties incurred as a result of that report.